Monksy9/pfam/README.md

 # Pfam Seed Random Split

+# !! please read and focus on the notebook in the home directory !!

 Dataset url: https://www.kaggle.com/datasets/googleai/pfam-seed-random-split

 I have locally saved the raw data in the random_split/ it is partitioned into the three folds as per the initial dataset.